 If you ask us, Shiny Smile is the best snap-on veneer option currently on the market.
 They prioritize customer support and reviewers are consistently impressed with the quality and comfort of their veneers.

 Plus, they offer one of the industry’s most attractive price points, so you’ll get a comfortable, natural-looking set of veneers without breaking the bank.
 And if they don’t turn out like you expect, Shiny Smile will work with you to make it right.

-When we tried Shiny Smile for ourselves, we received high-quality veneers that matched our real teeth quite well.
+We thought Shiny Smile provided high-quality veneers that matched our real teeth well.
 We felt some initial discomfort, but they fit well and didn’t move around at all.
 We’d feel confident wearing them to work, school, or other public settings.